TeoLeoGit/Sun-simulator/README.md

         return azimuthAngle;
     }
 ```
-The function that takes the inputs from the user and measures the altitude and position of the Sun (based on a simulated horizon line length, in this project I settled the length to 20) was implemented in the same class.
+The function that takes the inputs from the user and measures the altitude and position of the Sun (based on a simulated distance from Earth to the Sun, in this project I settled the distance to 35) was implemented in the same class.

 ```csharp
     public void SimulatePosition(int dayOfYear, int hour, int minute, float longitude, float latitude, out float elevationAngle, out float azimuthAngle, out Vector3 polarPosition)